Two Overlooked Epithets of Aphrodite

 Why These Two Epithets Matter Today

-the warmth of desire, the fire of inspiration, the pull toward another, the pull toward the divine, earthly beauty and heavenly beauty.
+"The warmth of desire, the fire of inspiration, the pull toward another, the pull toward the divine — earthly beauty and heavenly beauty.
+She is both."

 Beauty is a path.